tonk03/samplescramble/README.md

 ## Future Improvements
 - Add a **leaderboard** to track top players
 - Implement **user authentication** for personalized game history
-- Utilize a token caching system for app.js to store and reuse the requested token until it expires (maybe 1 hour)
+- Utilize a token caching system for app.js to store and reuse the requested token until it expires (maybe 1 hour).
+Additionally, implement CORS and also rate limiting for api requests to backend
+- Add next and previous song buttons